textpotential/bibliarchic/intro.md

 > Suffice it to say that the end of print culture and the rise of a digital, networked media culture means the end of the book as we know it.
 And the end of the book as we know it cannot be divorced from the end of the Word, The Book of books, as we know it (Beal 2011, location 1161).

-Just as in antiquity, bible played a role in the emergence of a new book technology, so today, bible as book is entangled in a transition from the reign of print to a proliferation of interfaces in our emerging media age.
+Just as in antiquity, bible played a role in the emergence of a new book technology, so today, bible as book is entangled in a transition from the reign of print to a proliferation of interfaces in our emerging media age.[^book_as_container]

-## Bible as Container ##

-*Perhaps a short explanation here of how container notions of bible are operative in contemporary discourse.
-Could we use Tim's code for twitter analysis to demonstrate the common conception of bible as container?*
+[^book_as_container]: Maybe add a section on Bible as Container - Perhaps a short explanation here of how container notions of bible are operative in contemporary discourse.
+Could we use Tim's code for twitter analysis to demonstrate the common conception of bible as container?

 ## Medium Matters ##